 If your ad network notices that a specific ad unit performs super well, they will allocate higher-paying ads to be displayed there.

 So, let’s say your blog has 5,000 page views a month and 4 ad units on each page.
 That would make 20,000 impressions per month and earn you about $20 –120.

-Final thoughts: How to monetize your blog with display ads in 2021?
+Final thoughts: How to monetize your blog with display ads?